geekzter/azure-vdc/README.md

 - [Terraform Azure Provider](https://www.terraform.io/docs/providers/azurerm/index.html)
 - [Terraform Learning](https://learn.hashicorp.com/terraform?track=azure#azure)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)

-### Limitations & Known Issue's
-- Release Pipelines not yet available in YAML as the Azure DevOps Environments used in multi-staged YAML pipelines do not support automatic provisioning of agents yet.
-See [issue on GitHub](https://github.com/MicrosoftDocs/vsts-docs/issues/7698)

-### Integration
-- Terraform output is exported as ad-hoc Azure Pipeline variables by `tf_deploy.ps1`, so they can be used in subsequent tasks in an Azure Pipeline Job

 ## Disclaimer
 This project is provided as-is, and is not intended as a blueprint on how a VDC should be deployed, or Azure components and Terraform should be used.
 It is merely an example on how you can use the technology.
 The project creates a number of Azure resources, you are responsible for monitoring and managing cost.
 You can configure auto shutdown on VM's through the Azure Portal, with the [Start/stop VMs during off-hours solution](https://docs.microsoft.com/en-us/azure/automation/automation-solution-vm-management), or with functions in my [azure-governance](https://github.com/geekzter/azure-governance/tree/master/functions) repo.